sammyhenningsson/shaf/README.md

 rake db:migrate
 ```

-## Upgrading a project created with shaf version < 1.0.0
+## Upgrading a project created with shaf version < 1.1.0
-Shaf version 1.0.0 introduced a few changes that are not backward compatible with previous versions.
-This means that if you created your Shaf project with an older version of this gem and then upgrade this gem to v1.0.0, your project will not function.
+The latest version of Shaf introduced a few changes that are not backward compatible with previous versions.
+This means that if you created your Shaf project with an older version of this gem and then upgrade this gem to the latest version, your project will not function.
 To remedy this you will need to execute (from inside your project directory):
 ```sh
 cd /path/to/my_project
 shaf upgrade